1980 Pacific typhoon season: Severe Tropical Storm Thelma

 On 23 September, satellite imagery shown that an area of increased convective activity was developing in the area from Southeast Asia to the Marshall Islands.
 Later that day, a significant area of convection formed near Saipan, with a surface circulation just south of Guam developing from it the next day.
 On 25 September, the JMA designated this circulation as a tropical depression, with the JTWC following suit early the next day.
 Initially slow to develop, on 27 September, both the JMA and JTWC designated it as a tropical storm, with the latter agency naming it Thelma.
 Tracking northwestward, by 29 September, a surface trough caused Thelma to track northeastward instead.
 It was at that time when both the JMA and JTWC noted that Thelma had peaked with sustained winds of 55 kn.
 However, due to a restriction in Thelma's upper-level outflow alongside the storm tracking into the baroclinic zone, Thelma soon began transitioning into an extratropical low.
 As a result, the JTWC stopped tracking Thelma the next day as it became extratropical.
 The JMA kept tracking Thelma, noting that it had deepened to attain a minimal central pressure of 960 mbar on 2 October.
 However, they stopped tracking it later that day after it passed 50° N.

 Typhoon Vernon

-Vernon was a potent typhoon that stayed from land.
+A cluster of thunderstorms formed 370 km (230 mi) northeast of Eniwetok Atoll on September 26, being named Vernon the following day.
+As Vernon tracked northwestward, it interacted with Thelma to the north.
+Thelma covered a large area which restricted the upper-level outflow to Vernon.
+Once Thelma moved off to the northeast on October 1, an outflow channel to Vernon's north and northwest allowed it to intensity into a Category 3-equivalent typhoon.
+Vernon rapidly transitioned to an extratropical cyclone and lost its heavy convection on the 3rd.